dbt-labs/docs.getdbt.com/website/docs/docs/cloud/manage-access/set-up-snowflake-oauth.md

 2. [Create a security integration](#create-a-security-integration) in Snowflake.
 3. [Configure a connection](#configure-a-connection-in-dbt-cloud) in dbt Cloud.

-To use Snowflake in the dbt Cloud IDE, all developers must [Authenticate with Snowflake](#authorize-developer-credentials) in their profile credentials.
+To use Snowflake in the dbt Cloud IDE, all developers must [authenticate with Snowflake](#authorize-developer-credentials) in their profile credentials.

 ### Locate the redirect URI value